 This is the only route that approaches Mount Kilimanjaro from the southeast

 Using the same route for the ascent and descent.
 This means that the Marangu is somehow less scenic compared to other routes.

-Best time to climb Kilimanjaro is during the short rains (October and November) or the ‘shoulder season’ (March and June).
+The best time to climb Kilimanjaro is during the short rains (October and November) or the ‘shoulder season’ (March and June).
 The peak or dry season (July to the end of September) is extremely busy and cold, and there’s not much snow at all.
 It also gets dusty and windy during the dry season.